 But the most important aspect of cord clamping to me is the loss of blood to your newborn.
-“Blood Loss?” you might say – after all the cord is clamped off at both ends, this is not a messy process.
-The blood loss I am talking about is all the blood that has been left in the cord and placenta and that belongs to your baby – up to HALF of your newborn’s blood is still waiting to go into the body when the cord is clamped immediately.
+“Blood Loss?” you might say – after all, the cord is clamped off at both ends, so this is not a messy process.
+The blood loss I am talking about is all the blood that has been left in the cord and placenta, and that belongs to your baby.
+Up to HALF of your newborn’s blood is still waiting to go into the body when the cord is clamped immediately.

 Now back to the immediate clamping of the cord – which is common medical practice.

 The immediate effects of this are pretty common sense – after all, what would you do with half your blood missing?
 Your body could not move oxygen as well, could not clean out impurities as fast, and your iron levels would be horrible.
 Oh, and you would most likely need major medical care.
 Luckily newborns are pretty tough – but why do we take the risk?

 To get the “visual” of this issue, here is a great and quick video that shows visually the blood volumes we are talking about here.
 I also have found an amazing resource in this group of videos by an OB/GYN who lectured on this subject during Grand Rounds.
 It is in four parts and long, but very worth the time to watch.
 (And perhaps to pass along to your OB/GYN?)